Maine Moose Hunting

 To hunt for moose in Maine, you will need to either hold a permit or be chosen by a permit holder as their sub-permittee.
 Due to high demand, Maine moose permits are administered in three ways only: through a chance lottery, a competitive auction, and a small allocation for disabled veterans.
 Please visit our moose permit page to learn how you can qualify and apply.

-Applications for the 2019 Moose Permit Lottery will be accepted online only.
-The deadline to apply was 11:59pm on May 15, 2019.
+Applications for the 2020 Moose Permit Lottery will be accepted online only.
+The deadline to apply is 11:59pm on May 14, 2020.